Distinguished Service to Journalism History

 Nominations are solicited annually, but the award is given only in exceptional situations.
 Thus, it is not given every year.

 Those making nominations for the award should present, at the minimum, a cover letter that explains the nominee's contributions to the field as well as a vita or brief biography of the nominee.
 Supporting letters for the nomination are also welcome.

-Other past recipients are Haynes Johnson (2001), winner of the 1966 Pulitzer Prize for his coverage of the civil rights crisis in Selma, AL, and Pem Farnsworth, honored in 1993 for her role in the invention of television.
+Past recipients include James P. Danky (2019) for his work in preservation of the newspaper collection at the State Historical Society of Wisconsin; Loren Ghiglione (2010) for his work to promote journalism history during his 26 years as editor/owner of the Southbridge (Mass.)
+Evening News; Haynes Johnson (2001), winner of the 1966 Pulitzer Prize for his coverage of the civil rights crisis in Selma, AL; and Pem Farnsworth, honored in 1993 for her role in the invention of television.